intel/libvpl/api/vpl/preview/legacy/README.txt

-The file preview/legacy/mfxvideo++.h is a preview implementation of "class MFXVideoSession" which takes advantage of oneVPL API 2.0 functions for implementation selection and session creation.
+The file preview/legacy/mfxvideo++.h is a preview implementation of "class MFXVideoSession" which takes advantage of oneAPI Video Processing Library (oneVPL) API 2.0 functions for implementation selection and session creation.

 Known limitations:
 - The parameter mfxInitParam.ExternalThreads is not supported.